wk910930/paper-template/ICLR/iclr_2017/README.md

 ### Dual Submission Policy

-Submissions that are identical (or substantially similar) to versions that have been previously published, or accepted for publication, or that have been submitted in parallel to other conferences or journals are not allowed and violate our dual \
+Submissions that are identical (or substantially similar) to versions that have been previously published, or accepted for publication, or that have been submitted in parallel to other conferences or journals are not allowed and violate our dual submission policy.

-submission policy.
-However, papers that cite previous related work by the authors and papers that have appeared on non-peered \
-reviewed websites (like arXiv) or that have been presented at workshops (I.e., venues that do not have a publication proceedings) do not violate the policy.
+However, papers that cite previous related work by the authors and papers that have appeared on non-peered reviewed websites (like arXiv) or that have been presented at workshops (i.e., venues that do not have a publication proceedings) do not violate the policy.